pepe5/altair-intro/detailed_intro/some_last_ongoing_projects.md

 2. Next, we incorporate *time / versioning*.

 3. Next, we incorporate (simple) *logic*: at this view, we use negative numbers for contradiction.
+This also can incorporate *conditioning* -- parameterization of the filter.

 4. Next, we incorporate *decomposition analysis*: we can increase assessment value when *parts* are positively evaluated and vice versa.
+In fact, evaluation is tracked by every single sentence.

 ## Documentary of recent Attempts world-wide {#documentary-of-recent-attempts-world-wide}